RedHatNordicsSA/controller_configuration/README.md

 # controller_configuration
 Example architecture for a highly available Ansible Automation Platform controller setup which provides automation as a service.

+If you are not planning of providing automation as a service for others, ignore the https://github.com/RedHatNordicsSA/customer* repositories.

 * Almost completely based on https://github.com/redhat-cop/controller_configuration

 ![Alt text](img/overview-aap.png?raw=true "Overview")